gywns6287/deepGBLUP/README.md

 ## Model summary
 This repo is the official Code of deepGBLUP: joint deep learning networks and GBLUP framework for accurate genomic prediction of complex traits in Korean native cattle.
-For details, please refer the paper [link].
+For model details, please refer to the paper [[link]](https://gsejournal.biomedcentral.com/articles/10.1186/s12711-023-00825-y).

 ## Implementation
 ### 0. Requirements